wting/autojump/docs/body.md

     -a, --add DIR       manually add path to database

-    --purge             deletes all database entries that no longer exist on system
+    --purge             deletes database entries that no longer exist on system

     --stat              show database entries and their key weights